-Thanks to everyone who participated in this year's Potters Market Invitational Raffle.
+Thanks to everyone who participated in the 2018 Potters Market Invitational Raffle.
 Proceeds from the raffle support the Delhom Service League's work to promote the ceramics arts through free, public programming as well as support for the Mint Museum's ceramics collections.

 The winners of each piece are noted below.

 This stoneware jug is 12" high and approximately 7.5" in diameter, and was fired in a wood kiln with a salt glaze and a Nebular Purple glaze.
 This is one of Ben's newer glazes and it is quite striking to see the way small crystals form against a rich navy background around the rim.
 Retail value $350.

 This stoneware planter is 15" in diameter and 9"high, has a beautiful carved design on the exterior, and was wood-fired with a salt glaze.
 The piece includes a saucer base.
 An added feature of this raffle piece is that it will be planted by The Royal Gardens (courtesy of the Charlotte Garden Club) to allow you to see the full effect of the plants combined with the pottery.
 The winner of the raffle gets to keep the plants, but must pick up the planter the day of the show.
 Retail value of the planter alone $200.

 Winner: Harriet Sealey